Healthcare in Portugal

 - Purchase the complete Expat Arrivals Portugal Guide (PDF)

-Expats looking to spend an extended amount of time in Portugal or move there permanently might find that the country’s healthcare system poses a number of significant challenges.
+Expats looking to move to Portugal might find that the country’s healthcare system poses some significant challenges.

 Both public and private healthcare options are available in Portugal.
 Private healthcare in Portugal is steadily gaining popularity among expats and becoming more readily available.
 The public healthcare system in Portugal, however, continues to frustrate and disappoint locals and expats alike.

-Expats moving to Portugal will find it reassuring that virtually every doctor is conversant in English.
+Those moving to Portugal will find it reassuring that virtually every doctor is conversant in English in major cities.
 This is true of both public and private healthcare facilities in Portugal.
 Whether other employees in the health sector, such as nurses and technicians, speak English will depend on the location of the facilities.
 Areas with a larger expat population, such as Lisbon and the Algarve, will naturally have more bilingual employees.
-Expats living in rural parts of Portugal should not rely on healthcare professionals to speak English and should ensure they can speak an adequate amount of Portuguese in order to communicate at the local hospital or clinic.
+Expats living in rural parts of Portugal shouldn't rely on healthcare professionals to speak English, though, and should ensure they can speak an adequate amount of Portuguese in order to communicate at the local hospital or clinic.

 Public healthcare facilities in Portugal

-The shortage of physicians has caused long waiting lists for non-life-threatening surgeries and a strain on the system as a whole, which often forces Portuguese nationals and expats alike to use the emergency room services as a general practitioner.
+The shortage of physicians has caused long waiting lists for non-life-threatening surgeries and a strain on the system as a whole, which often forces Portuguese nationals and expats alike to use emergency-room services in place of a general practitioner.
 At the public level, technology is often lacking and it can be difficult to arrange an appointment with a specialist.

 EU nationals living in Portugal will be pleased to find that consultations with a GP and basic vaccines are free.
 Non-EU expats may have to pay some fees for public healthcare in Portugal, but the amount will depend on whether there is a reciprocal healthcare agreement between Portugal and the expat's home country.